5 ways ELDs will help your fleet

 Truckers generally want to follow the rules and do a good job, but they're human and capable of developing bad habits or simply making mistakes when logging hours and tracking driving time.
 Since ELDs track these things automatically with up-to-the-minute precision, the chances of accidental HoS violations is reduced dramatically.

 Third-party certified ELDs are configured to let drivers and fleet managers know in real time when an HoS violation has occurred or is about to take place, facilitating better trip planning and driver compliance.
 They also generate accurate and trustworthy printed or digital copies of a driver's record of duty status (RODS) to speed up roadside inspections.

 Drivers are vital to the trucking industry, and fleet managers want only the best behind the wheels of their rigs.
 ELDs can help you attract and retain top truckers by showing them you're committed to running an efficient and compliant business.
 They will feel empowered to make better decisions, know that they will be evaluated based on objective performance standards, and have confidence that they will be paid fairly and accurately based on the hours they've logged.

 What's more, the built-in connectivity of ELDs can inspire a sense of teamwork and camaraderie among drivers who otherwise spend long hours working alone.
 And it can even help in the event of an accident, providing digital evidence showing how the vehicle was maintained and operated at the time of the crash.

-Canada's impending ELD rule is going to benefit everyone by creating safer road habits for truckers and improving efficiency within the companies that employ them.
-If you want to learn more about how ELDs work, what they can do and how to make sure your company is compliant before Transport Canada begins enforcing the new rules this summer, contact your Rogers representative or check out Rogers.com/ELD.
+Canada's ELD rule benefits everyone by creating safer road habits for truckers and improving efficiency within the companies that employ them.
+If you want to learn more about how ELDs work, what they can do and how to make sure your company is compliant, contact your Rogers representative or check out Rogers.com/ELD.